staaankey/SokobanGame/README.md

 The game rules you can find on Wikipedia.
 [Click here](https://cutt.ly/Kj9gong)

 ## Installation
-1. Install Python 3.x and you need to install PyGame package from official site.
+1. Install Python 3.x and you need to install PyGame package from official site or you can simply write `` pip install pygame `` in CMD.
 [Click here](https://www.pygame.org/news)
 2. Run game in IDE or in CMD/Bash. (for windows write in CMD: ``` python main.py ```, for Linux idk exactly, but i think you can write in Bash same command)
 3. You can use arrows on your keyboard to move right/left etc.